 The Allen Institute has produced numerous datasets to map the location and intensity of gene expression across the normal and diseased central nervous system, throughout development, and in multiple species.
 Together these data, tools and publications provide insight into the transcriptional landscape of the mammalian brain.
 Browse these resources below, and learn about how the transcriptome informs cell classification in the Cell Taxonomies section.

 The patterning of gene usage across the anatomical structures of the adult human brain is highly stereotyped and reproducible.
 This dynamic heatmap allows users to explore shared patterning across individuals.
 The 'top genes' that are differentially expressed between any two brain regions can be accessed via links to view the data and analyze functional enrichment using the ToppGene suite from the Cincinnati Children's Hospital Medical Center.

 Single cell (or single nucleus) RNA sequencing (RNA-Seq) is a scalable approach to provide genome-wide expression profiles for thousands of cells.
 This dataset includes single-cell and -nucleus transcriptomic profiles, assayed from human and mouse brain regions.
 Anatomical specificity is achieved by microdissecting tissue from defined brain areas, such as cortical layers or cell groups in lateral geniculate nucleus (LGd).
 Additional information about cell type classifications using these data is available through Explore: Cell Taxonomies.

 The Allen Cell Types Database contains RNA-Seq data from thousands of cells and nuclei from many brain regions.
-Data from human mediotemporal gyrus (MTG) and mouse primary visual cortex (VISp) and Anterior Lateral Motor Area (ALM) are navigable via Cytosplore, a downloadable application to interactively explore these cellular hierarchies at the transcriptional level.
+Data from multiple brain regions in human and mouse cortex and hippocampus are navigable via Cytosplore, a downloadable application to interactively explore these cellular hierarchies at the transcriptional level.
 This application is made in collaboration with the Leiden Computational Biology Center, the Division of Image Processing at the Leiden University Medical Center, and the Computer Graphics and Visualization Group at the TU Delft.

 Introduced more than 10 years ago, this genome-wide, high-resolution atlas of gene expression throughout the adult mouse brain remains our most used atlas.
 The atlas includes in situ hybridization data of ~20,000 genes spanning the entire mouse brain at cellular resolution.
 Quantitative image data is visualized spatially in 3D.